 The service must address unmet human, educational, environmental or public safety needs.

 The voluntary community service must be ongoing rather than a one-time activity, with the exception of outstanding service for short-term crisis situations.

 Nominations for the Lt.
 Governor’s Volunteer Recognition Certificate must be made by someone from within the volunteer organization.
 There is no age requirement.
-Service must be performed in Utah and the volunteer must be a Utah resident.
-Service must be preformed by an unpaid volunteer, not a national service participant.
+Service must be performed in Utah.
+Service must be performed by an unpaid volunteer, not a national service participant.